 Plus, this method is incredibly eco-friendly.
 Did you know that when you make a cup of coffee, less than 1% of the coffee biomass ends up in your cup?
 As a result, much of the ground coffee goes to waste – it’s a shame when you think about it!

 Keen gardeners might already be aware of the benefits of using up coffee in the soil.
 So, next time you are about to throw away those used coffee grounds, set them aside, and consider putting them to use instead.

-You won’t need too much equipment, so this is a simple method that works great for those starting out in the world of cultivating.
-Mushrooms are also an easy crop to start with, no matter your experience level.
+You won’t need too much extra equipment, so this is a simple method that works great for those starting out in the world of cultivating.
+Oyster mushrooms are an easy crop to start with as they grow vigorously on many different mediums.

 How to Grow Mushrooms in Coffee Grounds